Connector Subsea Solutions (CSS) Bergen, Norway has announced today, 8th June, that it has completed the acquisition of Isotek Oil and Gas Limited.

 CSS and Isotek have a long-standing relationship and have been at the forefront of subsea and deepwater pipeline repair for many years.

 The company, in partnership with CSS, has been a key supplier and development partner for Equinor’s Pipeline Repair System since its inception in the early 1990s.
 This collaboration developed control systems and equipment for the subsea repair and installation spread, and fully remote welding equipment for hot tapping.
 A number of tie-ins have also been completed, along with the development and qualification with DNV-GL.
-In 2019 the partnership celebrated the first fully remote hyperbaric welded tie-in which was successfully completed on a 36” pipeline for the Johan Sverdrup field in Norway using equipment and technology developed and supplied by Isotek.
+In 2019 the partnership celebrated the first fully remote hyperbaric welded tie-in which was successfully completed on a 36” pipeline for the Johan Sverdrup field in Norway can i order accutane online using equipment and technology developed and supplied by Isotek.

 Isotek has also been involved in the control and automation of subsea equipment since the mid-1980s and developed key parts of the hyperbaric mechanised TIG (Tungsten Inert Gas) welding system which was first used on the Oseberg field tie-in in Norway in 1988.